 All guest rooms at the hotel are equipped with a seating area, a flat-screen TV with cable channels and a private bathroom with a hairdryer and a bath.
 All rooms will provide guests with a fridge.

-The Astoria Riverwalk Inn is located just a one-minute walk from Port of Astoria Marina and the Riverwalk Trolley Bus, this Oregon motel features simply furnished rooms with an attached bathroom with free Wi-Fi and complimentary continental breakfast.
+The Astoria Riverwalk Inn is located just one minute walk from Port of Astoria Marina and the Riverwalk Trolley Bus, this Oregon motel features simply furnished rooms with an attached bathroom with free Wi-Fi and complimentary continental breakfast.
 Free guest parking is offered.

 A cable TV with extended channels and tea and coffee-making facilities are found in every room at Riverwalk Inn-Astoria.
 All rooms include a balcony overlooking the marina and Egyptian cotton sheets.
 Guest rooms at this motel include views of the marina and the Astoria-Megler Bridge.

-The Norblad Hotel is a historic 90-year-old building located in Astoria, less than 5 minutes’ walk from the restaurants and shops lining the Astoria Riverwalk.
+The Norblad Hotel is a historic 90-year-old building located in Astoria, less than 5-minute walk from the restaurants and shops lining the Astoria Riverwalk.
 Free WiFi access is available.

 Certain rooms come with a private bathroom.
 Free toiletries are available.